nickjj/dotfiles/README.md

 # :PlugInstall command from within Vim and then hit enter to issue the command.
 vim .
 :PlugInstall

+# Start a tmux session and install the configured plugins.
+You would type in
+# ` followed by I (capital i) to issue the command.
+tmux
+`I
 ```

 #### Using WSL 1 or WSL 2?